-Although this is not something you would need to worry about when enjoying the real money slots Australia has to offer on your desktop, smartphone, or tablet, when you’re out and about in the real world, wearing appropriate pieces is a must!
+Although this is not something you would need to worry about when enjoying the real money Australian slots online has to offer on your desktop, smartphone, or tablet, when you’re out and about in the real world, wearing appropriate pieces is a must!

 You can’t arrive for a lunch at Eleven Madison Park in New York, Alain Ducasse at The Dorchester in London, or Guy Savoy in Paris wearing just shorts and a sports bra!

 But Derek Lam 10 Crosby leggings, a Leather Lane Tank from Athleta, and an Uptown Satin Duster Coat would more than pass muster.